What We Do

 Purpose

-The Seattle Human Rights Commission consults with and makes recommendations concerning the development of programs which promote equality and justice.
-It works with the Director of the Office for Civil Rights to end discrimination based upon race, religion, creed, color, national origin, sexual orientation, political ideology, ancestry, age, marital and parental status, disability, Section 8, and retaliation.
-It conducts appeals and holds hearings to identify and deal with acts of discrimination and assist in resolving racial tensions in the areas of employment, housing and public accommodations.
+The Seattle Human Rights Commission works to end discrimination based upon race, religion, creed, color, national origin, sexual orientation, political ideology, ancestry, age, marital and parental status, disability, Section 8, and retaliation.
+We consult with the Office for Civil Rights (OCR) and make recommendations to the Director of the OCR concerning the development of City of Seattle policies, procedures, and programs to promote equality and justice.
+We conduct appeals hearings to review potential acts of discrimination in the areas of employment, housing, and public accommodations within the city and to confirm proper investigation.

 2024-2026 Workplan